datahop/docs-website/docs/datahop_matrix.md

 ### Synopsis

-"The commend is used to get connectivity and content matrix"
+This command is used to get connectivity and content matrix

 Example:

-	// To pretty print the node matrix in json format
+	To pretty print the node matrix in json format

 	$ datahop matrix -j -p

 	{